nix2205/Project-root-client/README.md

-# 💊 Pharma Tracker – Frontend
+# Expense Tracker – Frontend

 Pharma Tracker is a **web application for companies with field employees** (like medical representatives) to **track daily logs, travel expenses, and locations automatically**.